-Most committees in the Alabama Legislature meet on Wednesdays. committee sessions are set for 10 or 10:30 am and 1:30 pm.
-Caucuses and other lunch meetings are usually scheduled Wednesdays.
+Most committees in the Alabama Legislature meet on Wednesdays.
+House committee sessions are set for 10 or 10:30 am and 1:30 pm.
+Caucuses and other lunch meetings are usually scheduled for Wednesdays.
 In addition to Wednesday meetings, Senate committees also schedule meetings on Tuesdays and Thursdays, 30 minutes before the session.

 House and Senate respondents to the survey hold differing opinions on whether more committee meeting time is needed.
-Only 36.9% of representatives favored more meeting time, while over 88% of the senators favored an increase.
-Over 35% of senators marked "strongly agree" to this question.
-(See Survey in Appendix A.) These differences may reflect workload differences related to chamber membership size (Senate = 35; House = 105).
-Representatives and senators agreed (at 81% and 88%, respectively) that "Time available for legislators to do research and work on proposed legislation needs to be increased."
+Only 36.9% of House members favored more meeting time while over 88% of the Senators believed the time should be increased.
+Over 35% strongly favored such an increase.
+These differences may reflect workload differences related to chamber membership size (Senate = 35; House = 105).
+Representatives and Senators agreed (at 81% and 88% respectively) that, "Time available for legislators to do research and work on proposed legislation needs to be increased."

 Members of both houses cited inadequate space for committee meetings as a major problem.
-Although some House members noted in interviews that the Speaker has arranged some improvements recently, 60% of survey respondents in the House and 66% in the Senate described committee meeting space as inadequate.
+Although some House members noted in interviews that the Speaker has arranged some improvements recently, only 40% of those responding to the survey consider space for committees adequate.
+Just 33% of Senators agreed that present meeting room space is adequate.
 In some cases meeting rooms cannot accommodate all the members of the committee, much less observers.